 There are several types of installment loans.
 These include mortgages, auto loans, and student loans.
 Personal loans are another type of installment loan.

 Many people get installment loans to combine other debts or build credit.
 They are also used to finance a wedding or buy high-cost acquisitions like land or a house.
 Some installment loans are available to people with bad credit as well.

 Installment loans like mortgages and car loans need good credit.
 The process for getting approved is also extensive and can take time.
-Lenders are not as strict with personal loans, though some are with bigger loans.
+Lenders are not as strict with personal loans for bad credit guaranteed approval, though some are with bigger loans.

 Installment monthly payments have interest charges and finance fees.
 Lenders should tell you about the added interest and fees.
 If you want to make sure, you can use the formula to compute for these and confirm.

 2. Computing for the Installment Loans Equation by Hand

 Americans owe up to $1.56 trillion in student loan debt alone.
 If you want to know how much you owe to taxes and to the lending company, you can try computing it by hand.
 Before you do, you need to look through your loan documents for the loan information.